DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 - **DCC Signal Interface** This is the part that connects to your track and reads the DCC signal and converts it to a safe level for your microcontroller.
 This can be as simple as a diode, two resistors and an opto-isolator chip.

-- **Microcontroller Decoder** This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with a DCC Decoder sketch.
-Our DCCInspector-EX will run on Arduinos and the ESP32.
+- **Microcontroller Decoder** This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with the DCCInspector-EX sketch.

 DCC Signal Interface
 ^^^^^^^^^^^^^^^^^^^^^